kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 #### When Enabled

 * The admission controller will **accept** new VPA objects that include a configured `RequestToLimitRatio`.
 * For containers targeted by a VPA object using `RequestToLimitRatio`, the admission controller and/or the updater will enforce the configured ratio.
+Here are some examples of how this may happen:
+  * **From default to a specific ratio**: This occurs when we have running Pods targeted by a VPA object that does not define `RequestToLimitRatio`.
+In this case, the Pods use the default ratio derived from the workload API (e.g. Deployment).
+Once we specify a custom ratio using the `RequestToLimitRatio` field, the new ratio is not applied immediately, as the updater still relies on its current behavior to decide when to evict Pods or perform in-place updates.
+With the `InPlaceOrRecreate` mode, two possibilities exist:
+    1. If the new ratio does **not** change the QoS class, the updater will attempt to apply the new ratio using an in-place update.
+If the in-place update cannot be completed in time, it will evict the Pod to force the change.
+    2. If the new ratio **does** change the QoS class, the updater will evict the Pod, since the QoS class field is immutable and in-place updates are not possible.
+  * **From one ratio to another**:
+  In this case, the default ratio defined in the workload API is ignored, and the ratio specified in the `RequestToLimitRatio` field is enforced.
+The same logic from the first example applies (see points 1 and 2 above).

 #### When Disabled